ryansheehy0/Cheat_Sheets/Bug_Bounties/bug_bounties.md

 	- How do you discover all the CNAMEs someone has for the domain name?
 - JWT attacks
 - Broken objects level authorization(BOLA)
-- Brute force attacks on admin accounts with common passwords
 - Broken access control
-- Check for max length of form inputs

 You often need 2 different accounts:
 - Attacker and victim account